Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 Regarding search strategies, I believe we will need tables for expected keywords and natural language queries, and we can use forward- and backward-tracing via citations for literature we find via Litmaps, OpenKnowledgeMaps, ResearchRabbit, etc.

-Primarily, we will search for academic literature on Semantic Scholar, Google Scholar, Litmaps, SSRN, ArXiv, OpenKnowledgeMaps, and ResearchRabbit.
+Primarily, we will search for academic literature on Semantic Scholar, Google Scholar, Litmaps, Elicit, SSRN, ArXiv, OpenKnowledgeMaps, and ResearchRabbit.

 For grey literature, we will primarily use the following media sources: